umdevelopera/um-polylang/README.md

 Once forms for languages are created you can open these forms and translate fields.
 You have to translate a **Label** for custom fields.
 You also can translate **Placeholder** and **Help Text** if needed.

-**Choices** are not translatable to let searching and filtering in the directory work.
+**Choices** are not translatable, this is necessary for the directory search to work correctly.
+Don't try to translate choices in the field settings!
 You can use custom functions to translate choices.
 See examples:
 - [How to translate choices of the Checkbox field](https://gist.github.com/umdevelopera/f7b0e07d5db870c9ce9fc1e513224e45)
 - [How to translate choices of the Dropdown field](https://gist.github.com/umdevelopera/bcc8c882ead5914845b489ece73b612d)